2shady4u/godot-sqlite/README.md

 ### Manually

 It's also possible to manually download the build files found in the [releases](https://github.com/2shady4u/godot-sqlite/releases) tab, extract them on your system and run the supplied demo-project.
-Make sure that Godot is correctly loading the *gdsqlite.gdns*-resource and that it is available in the *res://*-environment.
+Make sure that Godot is correctly loading the `gdsqlite.gdns`-resource and that it is available in the `res://`-environment.

 An example project, named "demo", can also be downloaded from the releases tab.

 ## Variables

-- **path** (String ,default value='default')
+- **path** (String, default="default")

-Path to the database, should be set before opening the database with .open_db().
+Path to the database, should be set before opening the database with `open_db()`.
 If no database with this name exists, a new one at the supplied path will be created.
-Both *res://* and *user://* keywords can be used to define the path.
+Both `res://` and `user://` keywords can be used to define the path.

-- **error_message** (String, default='')
+- **error_message** (String, default="")

 Contains the zErrMsg returned by the SQLite query in human-readable form.
 An empty string corresponds with the case in which the query executed succesfully.